marcosviniciosampaio/ML_Wine/README.md

-# ML_python
+# ML_Wine

-In this repository there are some exercises I am currently doing to study Machine Learning.
+My first project using Machine Learning.
+In this project I used a classifier algorithm, based on decision trees, to predict from a database of wines if a wine is red or white.